mizu.js

 3 Notes

-Evaluated expression can be either be:
+The expression can be:

-• A string of space-separated class names (e.g. "foo bar").
+• A string of space-separated class names (e.g., "foo bar").

-• An Array of any of the listed supported types (e.g. [ "foo", { bar: false }, [] ]).
+• An Array of the supported types (e.g., [ "foo", { bar: false }, [] ]).

-Initial class attribute value is preserved.
+The initial class attribute value is preserved.

 Class names with at least one truthy value are treated as active.